Dutch prosecutors target Shell over Nigeria oil deal

 Eni Chief Executive Claudio Descalzi and four ex-Shell managers, including its former head of upstream, Malcolm Brinded, are also facing charges of international corruption in the Milan trial.
 All have denied any wrongdoing.

-Reporting by Arathy S Nair in Bengaluru; Editing by Bernard Orr and Alexander Smith
+Additional reporting by Arathy S Nair in Bengaluru, Anthony Deutsch in Amsterdam; Editing by Bernard Orr and Alexander Smith